faisalaljishi/transaction_API/readme.md

    To read about the problem, general design choices and to see a visual demo, start at the [Task Description](#task-description) section.
 It is recommended to start here.

    To read more about the main logic of the project navigate, to the [Proof of Concept](#proof-of-concept) section.
+This section also relates the Django Models to simpler data structures to better understand their usage.

    To read about an easy way to follow what is occurring in the database as you make changes, read the [Admin](#admin) section.